Starring: Emilio Estevez, Kiefer Sutherland, Lou Diamond Phillips, Charlie Sheen, Christian Slater

 Lou Diamond Phillips is f*cking phenomenal as Chavez, the “Mexican Indian”.
 Chavez is quietly fierce, the bravest of the bunch, with shockingly deep vulnerability.
 His monologue about his bloody history with the Murphy gang is emotionally raw, and the most sincere part of the entire movie.

 As a teen I didn’t think twice about Dick Brewer (Sheen), but after spending years as a roller derby captain and coach, I’ve got mad respect for poor Dick.
-The dude was saddled with the unforgiving task of cat-herding loose cannon Billy the Kid and his wild friends in the Lincoln County War.
+The dude was saddled with the unforgiving task of cat-herding loose cannon Billy and his wild friends in the Lincoln County War.
 He deserves a f*cking medal.

 Apparently Sheen was a terrible rider, and fell off his horse multiple times on set.

 Although Young Guns does take some big liberties with history and people (and WTF is up with that gratuitous peyote trip?), it’s actually closer to fact than quite a few other modern Westerns.